 Fresh Floral Foam

 Fresh Floral Foam is the first product I tackled in the video above.
-It is intended to wick moisture to keep fresh floral arrangements alive.
-It is extremely soft and easy to mold with your hands to fit in a container.
-All foams can be purchased in a variety of shapes and sizes.
-You should double-check the label for the word “fresh” or “wet” when dealing with fresh floral arrangements.
+It is designed to retain moisture, keeping fresh floral arrangements alive.
+It is extremely soft and easy to mold by hand to fit a container.
+All foams are available in a variety of shapes and sizes.
+You should double-check the label for the words “fresh” or “wet” when creating fresh floral arrangements.

 Below are some examples of projects you can make using Fresh Floral Foam!